-Polo shirt is one the most classic pieces in men’s summer wardrobe.
-Today taking a look why.There might have been times that it has not received the attention it merits but based on the collections and street style shots seen in the recent seasons it seems that polo shirts (in various forms) are back again.
+Polo shirt is one of the most classic pieces in men’s summer wardrobe.
+Today it is again more current and you could say also more trendy than for a long time.
+In this post I take a look why.There might have been times that the polo shirt has not received the attention it merits.
+But based on the collections and street style shots seen during the recent seasons it seems that polo shirts (in various forms) are back again.
 One of the reasons for the popularity is probably the simplicity and versatility of the shirt.

-Short history of polo shirt
+Short history of the polo shirt

-After his tennis career in 1933 Lacoste founded a company named La Société Chemise Lacoste (known as Lacoste Shirt Company), together with his friend Andre Gillier.
+By going from the unpractical button-up shirt to more comfortable short-sleeved polo shirt Lacosté created a new trend.
+A trend which became a sensation.
+After his tennis career in 1933 Lacoste founded a company named La Société Chemise Lacoste (known as Lacoste Shirt Company) together with his friend Andre Gillier.
 The company started to produce similar soft shirts than the one Lacoste worn in 1926.
-The shirts they produced were recognizable for the little crocodile on the chest of the shirt – a logo that was inspired by Lacoste’s nickname “Le Crocodile”.
+The shirts they produced were recognizable for the little crocodile on the chest of the shirt.
+This iconic logo was inspired by Lacoste’s nickname “Le Crocodile”.

-Soon after these new shirts had developed as a trend among tennis players other sportsmen followed and began to replace their traditional outfits with the Lacoste tennis shirt.
-The most notable of these athletes who took the new trend as their own happened to be polo players who before that had favored heavy cotton button-down shirts.
-Polo players widely adopted the pique woven cotton shirts and as they kept wearing the shirts after games as well – the trend started to spread outside sport circles.
+Soon after these new shirts had developed as a trend among tennis players other sportsmen followed.
+They began to replace their traditional outfits with the Lacoste tennis shirt.
+The most notable of these athletes who took the new trend as their own happened to be polo players.
+Polo player who before that had favored heavy cotton button-down shirts.
+Polo players widely adopted the pique woven cotton shirts.
+And as they kept wearing the shirts after games as well – the trend started to spread outside sport circles.

 How to use a polo-shirt